-As a bankruptcy attorney, I pride myself with helping my clients to succeed with their financial successes through the bankruptcy process.
+As a bankruptcy attorney, I pride myself with helping my clients to succeed with their financial successes.
 It gives me a great deal of pleasure to see my client’s businesses move forward.
 Businesses complete their bankruptcies and move forward with a fresh start.

 I would like to share with you one of these iconic stores.
-I will share a little background about this store and hope this brings back memories to you.
+I will give you a little background about this store, I hope this brings back memories to you.

 F. W. Woolworth Company (https://en.wikipedia.org/wiki/F._W._Woolworth_Company)

 The first Woolworth Store was opened by Frank W. Woolworth on February 22, 1879.
 It was originally opened as ” Woolworth’s Great 5 Cent Store”.
 Every item they sold was priced at 10 cents or less https://www.housebeautiful.com/lifestyle/g4051/five-and-dime-stores/.

 By 1929, there were 2,250 stores.
 Woolworth closed their doors in 1997.
 The company decided to focus primarily on sporting goods.
 They renamed themselves: Venator Group.
 By 2001, the company focused exclusively on the sporting goods market and changed its name to Footlocker https://en.wikipedia.org/wiki/Foot_Locker .
 As you know, Foot Locker is still in business.
 Its five and 10 cent origins remain an answer to a trivia question only.

 However, there are some traces of what is left of the Woolworth name throughout the world.
 One example is the German unit known as Deutshe Woolworth Gmb H & Company OHG https://en.wikipedia.org/wiki/Deutsche_Woolworth_GmbH_%26_Company_OHG .
 They have operated independently since 1998 and own the rights of the Woolworth in continental Europe.